stoppert/kingsage_enhancement_suite/docs/en/overviewvillages.md

 + Runtime can be ignored checking the "Without runtime" checkbox
 + "Save" saves the input for future use
 + Troop quicklinks apply the troop presets to the respective fields

-+ "Fitler" checks for every settlement on the page
++ "Filter" checks for every settlement on the page
 	+ if the troops can arrive within the given runtime at the target coordinates
 	+ if enough troops are available
 + Settlements not matching the criteria are hidden
 + A column containingt the runtime is added to settlements matching the criteria
 + Runtime is a link to the barracks
 + Clicking the link will enter the troops into the barracks formfields so you can send out the attack/support as fast as possible